PeerHeer/mc-list-utils/README.md

 ### Planned features
 - Max (integers only)
 - Min (integers only)
-- Replacing elements
-- Replacing all occurances of an element
 - Randomizing elements
 - Error codes and error messages